-How to Marriage Survive Infidelity and Be Restored
+How to Survive Infidelity and Restore Your Marriage

 Infidelity is devastating.
 You feel your whole world has been turned upside down.
 It’s is the most distressful experience that can happen in a marriage.
 At the knowledge of it, you find yourself deeply, deeply hurt, betrayed, and eventually very angry.
 You feel all alone and if you’re like most spouses who’ve been cheated on you wonder how you’re going to survive, and if there’s any hope.

 Although, when infidelity strikes a marriage, it may not seem that surviving the crisis is even a remote possibility, but I want to encourage you that it truly is possible to survive an affair but it’s possible to experience healing , restoration and trust.
 I know, because for over twenty five years, I’ve worked with hundreds of couples, and helped them navigate their way through this this tumultuous event.